piotr07da/Spotlight/README.md

 # Spotlight
 Spotlight is a project of a device used to highlight targets on a shooting range.
 This is achieved by using a beam of light that cycles between different targets.
-The device can turn the light off or on but on only - it has other different modes.
+The light can be turned on and off, ramped up or down, or turned to strobe mode.

 # Projects
 There are three projects in this repository.